Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 And that’s the experience of testing what has worked for them and their market.

-And the relationship you have with that list will be different to the next person.
+And the relationship you have with that list will be different for the next person.

 What I’m saying is that most of the learning is done by doing.